metamaden/jekyll-now/about.md

 permalink: /about/
 ---

-Metamaden is Sean Maden, a Ph.D student in Computational Biology at Oregion Health & Sciences University, Department of Biomedical Engineering, with Dr. Nellore's Lab.
+Sean Maden (github: metamaden) is a Ph.D student in Computational Biology at Oregion Health & Sciences University, Department of Biomedical Engineering, with Dr. Nellore's Lab.

 ### About Sean